yashvakil/leaf-recognition/README.md

 # leaf-recognition
-A python desktop application used to recognise species from its leaf image Uses concepts of Image Processing and Machine Learning It classifies the following 7 species
+A python desktop application used to recognise species from its leaf image.
+Uses concepts of Image Processing and Machine Learning.
+It classifies the following 7 species
 1. Acer Palmatum
 2. Cedrus Deodara